lauralwd/Nostoc_azollae_pangenomics/readme.md

  - nanopore data is new and will be in ENA
  - Illumina data is part of Li2018, but something seems wrong with the data upload.
 Contact me for the original data as I used it
  - Genome and chloroplast available from fernbase
  - Mitochondrium is novel and will be uploaded some appropriate place.

+## Visualise analyses
+Within this Git repository with an anvio 7.1 environment activated, run for the chloroplast:

+`anvi-display-pan -g ./data/anvio_genomes_storage/chloroplast_GENOMES.db -p data/anvio_pangenomes/chloroplast/chloroplast_mcl6-PAN.db --title 'Azolla genus chloroplast pangenome'`

+Similarly for the _Nostoc azollae_ pangenome:

+`anvi-display-pan -g ./data/anvio_genomes_storage/Nazollae_GENOMES.db -p data/anvio_pangenomes/Nazollae/Nazollae_mcl7-PAN.db --title 'Nostoc azollae pangenome'`

+And finally for the mitochodrium one:

+`anvi-display-pan -g ./data/anvio_genomes_storage/mitochondrium_GENOMES.db -p data/anvio_pangenomes/mitochondrium/mitochondrium_mcl3-PAN.db --title 'Azolla genus mitochondrium pangenome'`

+This will allow you to browse the pangenomes interactively.

-## Azolla associated pan- and phylo-genomics
+## recreate Azolla associated pan- and phylo-genomics
 To create all pangenome databases in anvio

 `snakemake --use-conda all_azolla_associated_pangenomes`